1) His Perspective – My Perspective of Life

-Hebrew 4:15-16 For we do not have a high priest who is unable to sympathize with our weaknesses, but One who has been tested in every way as we are, yet without sin.
+Hebrews 4:15-16 For we do not have a high priest who is unable to sympathize with our weaknesses, but One who has been tested in every way as we are, yet without sin.
 Therefore let us approach the throne of grace with boldness, so that we may receive mercy and find grace to help us at the proper time.

-1 Peter 5:6-7 Humble yourselves, therefore, under the mighty hand of God, so that He may exalt you at the proper time, casting all your care on Him, because He cares about you
+1 Peter 5:6-7 Humble yourselves, therefore, under the mighty hand of God, so that He may exalt you at the proper time, casting all your care on Him, because He cares about you.

 c) Prayer includes confession, reconciliation and forgiveness of others.

-Psalms 32:5 Then I acknowledged my sin to You and did not conceal my iniquity.
+Psalm 32:5 Then I acknowledged my sin to You and did not conceal my iniquity.
 I said, “I will confess my transgressions to the LORD,” and You took away the guilt of my sin.

-Psalms 66:18 If I had been aware of malice in my heart, the Lord would not have listened.
+Psalm 66:18 If I had been aware of malice in my heart, the Lord would not have listened.

 Proverbs 28:13 The one who conceals his sins will not prosper, but whoever confesses and renounces them will find mercy.